Cpt-Price/Amazon-Product-details-scraper/README.md

 ## Features

-* Searches for the product.
+* Searches for the product, automatically navigates between the results.

-* Scraps the name, manufacturer, pricing, rating and number of reviews.
+* Scrapes the name, manufacturer, pricing, rating and number of reviews.

 * Saves the data in a .JSON and .CSV file.